Chapter Five: Design by Committee and an Epidemic

 55. Area first infected by yellow fever in 1793; painting by Birch, 1800

-The city established a hospital for the incapacitated and unattended poor outside of the city staffed by doctors who didn't let patients self medicate.
+Thornton claimed he was “taken with every symptom of the fever and saw, from my sick bed, many dying in different rooms opposite, but I pursued a more moderate mode, and got well in about a week, though I was reduced, in one day, to a very low state, by the violence of the fever, vomiting and head-ache.”
+What Thornton wrote is not plausible.
+The city established a hospital outside of the city for the incapacitated and unattended poor.
+It was staffed by nurses and doctors who didn't let patients self medicate.
 None of the several doctors or many gentlemen who got the fever wound up as a patient there.
 Two months later, Thornton's story changed.
 He wrote to John Fitch “I had it but by going in the country and submitting only to my own rules I got better.”
-In his subsequent letters referring to yellow fever, he didn't mention getting sick at all.(26)
+In his subsequent letters referring to yellow fever, he didn't mention getting sick at all.(24) Many who had lived in the West Indies proved immune to the disease.
+The letter didn't wind up in a London newspaper.
+It wasn't until 1800 that Dr. Thornton entered the lists as expert in a disease that was the leading medical topic for well over a decade.

-....he will be ripe before I begin to take root.
+For Thornton, all the epidemic and eclat of Greenleaf amounted to was glory lost which became fodder to feed his depression.
+In February, he wrote to Lettsom again and didn't seem excited about anything.
+In the first part of his letter he complimented Lettsom on the progress of his son toward an M.D. in Leyden.
+Then Thornton lamented: "....he will be ripe before I begin to take root.
 He will be urged by thy incessantly working soul to become active like thee.
 I languish here amongst merchants, and talents here are in a measure useless.
 I must work in politics, and exert myself in a way suited, not to myself, but to those about me.
 I am ashamed of my idleness; I have done nothing; I promise Heaven to do much.
-If a man wills to do, he does.(32)
+If a man wills to do, he does."(27)

 Go to Chapter Six